 Equipment and Basic Flavorings

-There's not really any special equipment you need to roast a suckling pig (didn't I tell you it's easy, already?), just a normal oven, and a couple of rimmed baking sheets.
-If your pig is small enough, you can actually just fit him inside of a roasting pan, curled up like he's ready to take a nap.
+There's not really any special equipment you need to roast a suckling pig (didn't I tell you it's easy already?), just a normal oven, and a couple of rimmed baking sheets.
+If your pig is small enough, you can actually just fit it inside of a roasting pan, curled up like it's ready to take a nap.

 A good pig needs nothing but a generous amount of salt, both inside and out, but if you want to get more adventurous, a dusting of freshly ground black pepper and some aromatics shoved into the body cavity won't hurt.

 In a nod to my old chef Ken Oringer at Boston's Clio, I like to use handfuls of garlic and ginger.
 With older animals of any species, aromatics have a hard time penetrating very deeply into the meat, but because a suckling pig has such thin musculature and such a delicate texture, you definitely end up tasting your aromatics in the finished roast.
 Handfuls of thyme, rosemary, bay leaf, or parsley would do nicely, as would some chopped citrus fruit or even some par-cooked boiled potatoes if you want the flavor transfer to go in the opposite direction.